datahub-local/datahub-local/README.md

-# MicroDataflake
+# DataHub.local

-MicroDataflake is a powerful data platform designed for edge devices, enabling seamless analytics and insights at home.
+DataHub.local is a powerful data platform designed for edge devices, enabling seamless analytics and insights at home.
 The idea is to create a fully functional data platform like [Snowflake](https://www.snowflake.com/) but that could run in low-end devices.

 ## Features